 - Hours: 10-10 PM

-Moro is the gastronomic restaurant inside the eco-friendly hotel and beach club called Habitas.
+Moro is one of Tulum’s top gastronomic restaurants.
+It is located inside the eco-friendly hotel and beach club Habitas.

-If you want to spend a day at their beach club, the minimum spend per person is $100 USD.
+The minimum spend per person to spend a day at their beach club is $100 USD.

 - Prices: $$+ | $200+ MXN pp